mozilla-l10n/documentation/tools/webdashboards/add_new_file.md

 ],
 ```

-It’s also possible to define different deadlines for locales using an associative array, where to each deadline (date in ISO format dd-mm-yyyy) is associated an array of locales. `all` is a special locale to represent all supported locales for this file.
+It’s also possible to define different deadlines for locales using an associative array, where to each deadline (date in ISO format YYYY-MM-DD) is associated an array of locales. `all` is a special locale to represent all supported locales for this file.
 For example, a deadline for German and French, and a later date for other languages:

 ```PHP
 'deadline' => [